alan-turing-institute/data-safe-haven/docs/policies/security/security_policies.md

 ## Data classification

-Before data is imported into a Safe Haven it must go through an assessment process to classify it into one of 5 sensitivity tiers (from least sensitive at Tier 0, to most sensitive at Tier 4).
+Before data is imported into a Safe Haven it must go through an assessment process to classify it into one of five {ref}`sensitivity tiers <policy_classification_sensitivity_tiers>`.
-This classification is conducted by the dataset provider's representative, the research project lead (Investigator) and an independent adviser (Referee).
-Currently, the data safe haven only covers data categorised as tier 2 or 3.
-A full overview of the classification process can be found [here](https://github.com/alan-turing-institute/data-safe-haven/blob/master/docs/explanations/classification/classification-overview.md).
+This classification is conducted by the {ref}`role_data_provider_representative`, the research project lead ({ref}`role_investigator`) and an independent adviser ({ref}`role_referee`).
+The least sensitive category is Tier 0, and most sensitive is Tier 4 - currently, we recommend the use of the Data Safe Haven for projects in tiers 2 or 3.
+A full overview of the classification process can be found `here <policy_data_classification_process>`.

 ## Data sharing agreement